 Given the degree of clinical benefit observed in patients with NF1-PN in the previous Phase 2 clinical trial of mirdametinib, and informed by our discussions with the FDA, we initiated the potentially registrational ReNeu clinical trial in the fourth quarter of 2019.
 The ReNeu trial is a Phase 2b, longitudinal, open-label clinical trial designed to evaluate the efficacy, safety and tolerability of mirdametinib in patients at least two years of age with an inoperable NF1-PN that is causing significant morbidity or major deformity.
-The ReNeu trial is being conducted at clinical sites in
+The ReNeu trial is being conducted at clinical sites in North America.

-North America.
 As in the previous Phase 2 clinical trial in NF1-PN patients, mirdametinib is being administered orally at a 2 mg/m2 BID dose with a maximum dose of 4 mg BID (without regard to food).
 Dosing is occurring on a four-week cycle with a three weeks-on, one week-off schedule.
 The intervention period will last for up to 24 cycles.
 In contrast to the previous Phase 2 clinical trial, we have designed our ReNeu trial with an intervention period that we believe is optimized to demonstrate the full antitumor activity of mirdametinib in NF1-PN patients.

-We anticipate enrolling approximately 100 patients in the Phase 2b ReNeu trial, roughly half of whom will be pediatric patients.
-As of February 2021, the ReNeu trial has reached approximately 70% of its final enrollment target, and we expect to complete enrollment in the second half of 2021.
+In November 2021, we announced full enrollment of the Phase 2b ReNeu trial, with over 50 adults and over 50 pediatric patients with NF1-PN enrolled.
 The primary endpoint is ORR measured using three-dimensional MRI volumetric analysis and assessed by blinded independent central review, or BICR.
 As in the previous Phase 2 clinical trial, an objective response is defined as a decrease of at least 20% in tumor volume in the target NF1-PN by BICR.
 Key secondary endpoints include the duration of response and health-related quality-of-life measurements.
+We expect to report topline data for the ReNeu trial in the second half of 2023.